scheinerman/Matroids.jl/docs/src/labels.md

 ## Label Preservation

-Matroid operations preserve labels.
+Some matroid operations preserve labels.
 For example, suppose element `e` of matroid `M` has the label `lab`.
 When we construct the dual of `M` (which has the same ground set as `M`), the label assigned to `e` in the dual is also `lab`.